Androz2091/discord-player/README.md

 #### Streaming Library

+**The following method is deprecated and will be removed in the future.
+Please switch to [discord-player-youtubei](https://npmjs.com/discord-player-youtubei).**

+**Not recommended**:

 YouTube streaming is not supported without installing one of the following package.
 If you want to add support for YouTube playback, you need to install a streaming library.
 This step is not needed if you do not plan on using youtube source.

-* The default Youtube streaming appears to be unstable due to recent changes.
-It is recommend to install [`discord-player-youtubei`](https://npm.im/discord-player-youtubei)*

 ```bash
 $ npm install --save youtube-ext